Moiz-khan/Kaggle/README.md

 !**[My kaggle Profile]**(https://www.kaggle.com/moizkhan11)

 These are my top notebooks.
-Many people like my work
+Many people like my work and upvote my notebook.
+In the competitions, I have covered alot of machine learning and deep learning algorithms.
+I have also learn different data pre-processing techniques.

 | **S.No** | **Competitions Name** |  **Dataset** | **Model** | **Notebook Links** |
 | ------------ | ------------- | ------------ | -------------| ------------- |